Policies for the Jurisdiction of the Health and Human Services Committee

 Vaccines and Immunizations

-Adult Immunizations - NCSL urges Congress to continue efforts to increase the number of adults who receive recommended immunizations.
-NCSL supports and encourages continued special efforts to ensure high-risk adults, young adults, and older adults receive all recommended immunizations.
+Adult Immunizations - NCSL urges Congress to continue efforts to increase the number of adults who receive recommended immunizations and encourages continued special efforts to ensure high-risk adults, young adults, and older adults receive all recommended immunizations.

 Workplace Safety and Health Care Workers